ReforgeHQ/sdk-ruby/README.md

 - Feature Flags
 - Live Config
-- WebUI for tweaking config, log levels, and feature flags
+- WebUI for tweaking config and feature flags

 ## Important note about Forking and realtime updates